SelinaFischer/SelinaFischer/README.md

 ### 💳 The Patterns Behind Credit Card Churn
 Group analytics project identifying churn drivers in the financial sector.
-Used EDA to surface key insights for churn prediction and visual storytelling.
+Performed ETL pipline, used EDA to surface key insights for churn prediction and visual storytelling.

 **Tools used**: Python (Pandas, Matplotlib, Seaborn) · Jupyter Notebook · GitHub